 - 2.3.1 The Board of Examiners decides by simple majority.
-In case of an equal division of the votes, the (deputy) chairman has the casting vote. - 2.3.2 The Board of Examiners can mandate its members in writing to take certain decisions.
-The Board of Examiners may provide the mandated instructions in respect of the exercise of the delegated power. - 2.3.3 Mandated members take their decisions on the basis of the OER and previously formulated policy, and are accountable for their actions.
-The form this accountability takes is determined beforehand.
-In case of divergence from previously formulated policy, the entire Board of Examiners decides. - 2.3.4 The chairman is responsible for the daily activities of the Board of Examiners.
+In case of an equal division of the votes, the (deputy) chairman has the casting vote. - 2.3.2 The Board of Examiners can mandate its members, or other parties whose positions qualifies them to do this, in writing to take certain decisions.
+The Board of Examiners may provide the mandated instructions in respect of the exercise of the delegated power. - 2.3.3 Mandated members take their decisions on the basis of the OER the present Rules and Regulations and previously formulated policy, and render account for their actions.
+The method of rendering account will be established in advance.
+Where there is any divergence from previously formulated policy, the full Board of Examiners will decide. - 2.3.4 The chairman is responsible for the daily activities of the Board of Examiners.
 The chairman may take decisions on behalf of the Board of Examiners and is accountable to the Board of Examiners for all his actions.
 In case of doubt, cases are submitted to the entire Board of Examiners. - 2.3.5 The daily activities of the Board of Examiners include the following: - a.
 In emergency situations, decisions regarding rules which may be applied on a student's request, notwithstanding the set stipulations; if at all possible, the examiner most closely involved in the case is consulted before a decision is taken; - b.
-As stipulated in the OER, approving a student's chosen curriculum within 15 working days of the submission of the application letter; and - c.
-Taking measures in case of a breach of order during the course of an examination and in cases of fraud, in so far as it is the chairman's opinion that the case cannot be delayed.

-- 2.3.6 The Board of Examiners decides in any case on the following: - d.
-The composition of the Board of Examiners; - e.
-The tasks, authority and responsibilities of the chairman, deputy chairman, other members and (official) secretary; - f.
-The tasks that are mandated to the various members, including the manner in which they are accountable for their decision-making; - g.
-The frequency of meetings, the public nature of the meetings and confidentiality; - h.
-The manner of reporting on and archiving the meetings and decisions; - The internal procedure with respect to - The appointment of examiners; - Guaranteeing the quality of the examinations; - Requests for exemption; - Fraud; and - The binding study advice (BSA). - i.
+As stipulated in the OER, approving a student's chosen curriculum; and - c.
+Taking measures in case of a breach of order during the course of an examination and in cases of fraud, in so far as it is the chairman's opinion that the case cannot be delayed. - 2.3.6 The Board of Examiners decides in any case on the following: - a.
+The composition of the Board of Examiners; - b. the duties, powers and responsibilities of the chair, deputy chair, other members and official secretary; - c. the duties that are mandated to the various members and to whom these duties have been mandated, including the method of rendering account for decision-making; - d.
+The frequency of meetings, the public nature of the meetings and confidentiality;

+- e.
+The manner of reporting on and archiving the meetings and decisions;

+- f.
+The internal procedure with respect to

+- The appointment of examiners;

+- Assuring the quality of the examinations;

+- Requests for exemption;

+- The binding study advice (BSA); and

+- Fraud.

+- g.
 The registration of the signatures of the members.